I went to a homeschool conference last spring, and I didn’t buy a thing.

 b.
 Already in possession of enough books to occupy a public school library.

 c.
-Homeschooling ten years and have learned that I just don’t need it all.
+Homeschooling a very long time and have learned that I just don’t need it all.

 C it is!
 (Oh, and obviously also B, cause I’ve been homeschooling ten years).

-What you like might not be what your friends like or what your kids like…or what just one of your kids like.
+What you like might not be what your friends like or what your kids like, or even what just one of your kids like.
 Lots of experimenting is involved.
-If you’re not eager to spend money, then borrow, lend, go to the library, used book store, or trade resources.
+If you’re not eager to spend money, then borrow, lend, go to the library, a used book store, or trade resources.

-Be thee encouraged: the rightest curriculum will not be found.
-It is not a treasure to be found.
-Because it doesn’t exist.
+Be thee encouraged: the perfect curriculum will not be found.
+It is not a treasure to be discovered, because it doesn’t exist.

-If there is no magical curriculum, how do you choose it?
-If you’re not locked into a prescribed program of learning, I suggest three principles for choosing it.
+If there is no magical curriculum, how do you choose curriculum?
+If you’re not locked into a prescribed program of learning by your state or provincial government, I suggest three principles for choosing curriculum.

-You have a kiddo Minecrafting like my son?
+You have a kiddo Minecrafting?
 There are writing prompts for that.
 There are math games for that.
 There are history books used in conjunction as building prompts.
 There’s even an online school for that!

 Your kiddo likes mixing stuff together?
 (Watch out kitchen!)
 Chemistry experiment books and experiment sets and slime sets abound for such a purpose.
 We have purchased this one twice and used it three times.

-An interest in history?
 Have you seen the Kingfisher Encyclopedias?
 The Usborne On-Line Encyclopedias?
-The Horrible History DVD series?
+Have you tried the Horrible History DVD series?
+What child can resist those historical absurdities.

 Who says homeschool needs to focus only on the interests of the child?
-Homeschool is a family affair.
+Homeschool can be a family affair.
+When a parent shares a love of a topic, that child will remember and learn.

 No matter the interest, you can spend a few minutes a day engaging your topics of interest.
 When they watch you passionately engaging in your interests, they will see that learning continues throughout a lifetime.

-3. Trust that the way they like to learn is the right way to learn.
+Trust that the way your kids like to learn is the right way to learn.

-Which will greatly influence your choice of curriculum.
+This will greatly influence your choice of curriculum.
 And frankly, make your life easier.
+Why?
+Because it isn’t a forced approach to learning.

-I was primarily taught in a lecture, record, study, regurgitate approach.
-Most of us were.
-These modes have value.
-Being told something, writing something on paper, reviewing it, and being quizzed on it have their place in learning.
+I was primarily taught in the lecture, study, test, and regurgitate approach.
+(Most of us were.)
+These modes have their place, but they’re not the only place.
+Being told something, recording notes on paper, reviewing the notes, and being quizzed on it have their place but so do discussions, reading, learning practical skills, and many other approaches.

 How does all this influence our curriculum choices?
-You will know.
-Watch your kids.
-Ask your kids.
-Trust your instincts.
-Continue to learn from what is useful and what is not.
+You will know by watching your kids, asking your kids, and trusting your instincts.